Please choose by A-Z or by category.

 Also called Multi-File Format 2 (MFF2).
 Standard format for Machine-to-Machine (M2M) applications.
 M2M applications have given rise to the possibility of having a Universal Integrated Circuit Card (UICC) that is embedded in a communication device in such a way that the UICC is not easily accessible or replaceable.
 The ability to change network subscriptions on such devices becomes problematic, thus necessitating new methods for securely and remotely provisioning access credentials on these embedded UICCs and managing subscription changes from one mobile network operator (MNO) to another.

-This technical specification specifies a logical interface that enables contactless applications hosted on the Universal Integrated Circuit Card (UICC).
+Technical specification that specifies a logical interface that enables contactless applications hosted on the Universal Integrated Circuit Card (UICC).
 It covers the configuration where the one host is embedded in the UICC which is connected to the host controller embedded in the Contactless front-end (CLF).

 FeliCa is an acronym for Felicity Card and was developed by Sony.
 It is a contactless communication protocol compatible with ISO/IEC 14443 and therefore operating within the proximity distance of 10 cm.